Skip to content

 Los Angeles Connects You to the World

-One Wilshire is not the only carrier hotel in Los Angeles.
-There are also major internet connectivity hubs at:
+One Wilshire is not the only carrier hotel and interconnection hub in Los Angeles.
+There are major internet connectivity sites at

 Undersea Internet Cables

-Additionally, the Greater LA area is home to some of the most mission critical undersea internet networks connecting the United States to Latin America, South America, and Asia.
-The Grover Beach Cable Landing Station in San Luis Obispo is an important fiber optic cable hub.
-It connects the U.S. to Japan via the PC-1 Network.
-PC-1 forms a protected ring and offers “the highest reliability and lowest latency across the Pacific.”
+Southern California, together with the Central Coast landing at Grover Beach, is home to several major undersea internet networks linking the United States with Latin America and the Asia-Pacific.
+The Grover Beach Cable Landing Station in San Luis Obispo County remains an important fiber hub.
+It connects the U.S. to Japan through the PC-1 Network, which spans 21,000 km and uses a full ring architecture designed for five nines availability.

-Other crucial international fiber routes terminating in Los Angeles include:
+Other crucial international fiber routes terminating in the Los Angeles area include:

 Los Angeles Offers Low-Latency Connectivity to Strategic U.S. Markets